flaming8/CrocNTell/README.md

 ### Overview

 While some government data on crocodile sightings is available, it is limited.
 We leverage this existing data to gain insights into trends while developing a solution to gather more comprehensive data through user reports.
-Croc N Tell fills the gaps by encouraging users to report sightings, improving the overall quality and coverage of crocodile data.
+Croc N Tell fills the gaps by encouraging users to report sightings and integrating satellite technology, improving the overall quality and coverage of crocodile data.

 ### 🔍 Data Insights